 Being involved with school safety is on every parents mind.
-You can help to make certain that YOUR SCHOOL is implementing this life-saving technology by encouraging your school to reach out to us to schedule a free demonstration.
+You can help to make certain that YOUR SCHOOL is implementing this life-saving critical incident response technology by encouraging your school to reach out to us to schedule a free demonstration.

 More and more, lawmakers are leading the charge for change.
 All across the nation, multiple safety bills are being passed and many have associated grant funding.
 This means free money for your school.
 ASR is actively researching multiple bills and approved funding.
 To see if your state or county has available funds, CLICK HERE.